-LeapRate Exclusive… LeapRate has learned that in the wake of the problems being experienced by retail forex and CFD broker Plus500 Ltd (LON:PLUS), where clients of Plus500 UK remain frozen out of their accounts and unable to deposit, withdraw, or trade, several leading UK online brokers are making a play to fill the void being felt by affiliates of Plus500.
+LeapRate Exclusive… LeapRate has learned that in the wake of the problems being experienced by CFD broker Plus500 Ltd (LON:PLUS), where clients of Plus500 UK remain frozen out of their accounts and unable to deposit, withdraw, or trade, several leading UK online brokers are making a play to fill the void being felt by affiliates of Plus500.

 Affiliates – who advertise on behalf of a broker and are then paid a commission on either a ‘CPA’ (Cost Per Acquisition for each new client signed up) or Revenue-Share basis – are often the lifeblood of a broker, providing in certain cases more than half of new customer acquisitions to forex brokers.

 In Plus500’s case, we believe that affiliates are actually less important, accounting for about 15% of new customers to the company (based on data from Plus500’s IPO prospectus last year).
 But in any event, affiliates remain important for the company, especially in the lucrative UK market, where Plus500 is experiencing its problems.